VirgilSecurity/virgil-purekit-net/README.md

 ## Install and configure SDK
 The Passw0rd .NET SDK is provided as a package named `Passw0rd`.
 The package is distributed via [NuGet package](https://docs.microsoft.com/en-us/nuget/quickstart/use-a-package) management system.

-The package is available for .NET Framework 4.5 and newer.
+The package is available for .NET Core 2.1

 **Supported platforms**:
 - MacOS,